eic/trigger-gitlab-ci/README.md

           VAR1="value1"
 ```

 In this case, you will need to upload the GitLab CI pipeline trigger token to the GitHub repository or organization secrets.
+This token can be created in the GitLab repository settings under CI/CD > Pipeline Triggers.

 The default value of `url` is `https://gitlab.com` and the `variables` parameter is optional.

 There is an additional `ref_name` option which has a default value of `main`.